BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

  4. Drag & Drop-API
     - 4.1.
 Making an HTML element `draggable`
     - 4.2.
 Events that can occur during drag & drop
+    - 4.3.
+Start dragging elements
+    - 4.4 Handling the data for dragging
+    - 4.5.
+Set the place for dropping
+    - 4.6.
+Process the dropped data
+    - 4.7.
+Handle other events during the drag and drop process
+    - 4.8.
+Further notes on Drag & Drop API

 ---------------------------------------------